 Take a flight without feathers.
 On four parallel ziplines that face the American and Canadian Horseshoe Falls, riders soar across the sky at speeds of 70+ kph (40+ mph) along the edge of the Niagara gorge.
 New night-time illumination zipline available.
 Open March to November.

-Relive your childhood at one of the six Treetop Trekking aerial adventure parks.
+Relive your childhood at one of the seven Treetop Trekking aerial adventure parks.
 Feel the rush as you fly across ziplines and climb like a monkey on balance logs, cable traverses, hammock nets, wooden bridges and Tarzan swings suspended high in the forest canopy.
 Kids courses and night treks are available.
 Treetop Trekking has won the honour of Ontario’s Top Attraction in Attraction Ontario’s People’s Choice Awards.

-Billed as the “Ultimate Treetop Experience".
 Adventure seekers 9+, can spend hours playing 10-50 feet above Santa’s Village’s famous whispering pines located along the Muskoka River.
-The giant 350 foot zipline across water will give you a thrilling ride.
+The giant 350-foot zipline across water will give you a thrilling ride.

-Glide through the Carolinian forest on a world-class 2.5 hour zipline and canopy tour adventure.
+Glide through the Carolinian forest on a world-class 2.5-hour zipline and canopy tour adventure.
 This thrilling adventure with spectacular views of Long Point Bay and Turkey Point includes 8 ziplines, 2 suspension skybridges, 14 platforms and a 40-foot rappel.
-Night zipping available.
+Night ziplining is available.

-Start with an 80-metre zip for first timers or experience over 300 meters of soaring fun, starting from one of the highest and most scenic elevations that the Chicopee Hills have to offer.
+Start with an 80-metre zip for first-timers or experience over 300 metres of soaring fun, starting from one of the highest and most scenic elevations that the Chicopee Hills have to offer.
 Enjoy a breathtaking ride while taking in a spectacular view of the surrounding hills and trees.

 Take to the trees over the beautiful Oak Ridges Moraine.
-This aerial adventure park has 60 tree top adventure games and 5 ziplines.
-Rope bridges, tarzan swings, floating barrels and logs will challenge your mind and body at every level of fitness.
+This aerial adventure park has 60 tree-top adventure games and five ziplines.
+Rope bridges, Tarzan swings, floating barrels and logs will challenge your mind and body at every level of fitness.

-High among 200 year-old oak trees, up to 60 feet above the ground, get ready for an experience like no other.
-Explore the beauty and wildlife of the picturesque forest valley at the top of Blue Mountain, as you become one with the birds, then soar along the new 1,000 foot zip line.
+High among 200-year-old oak trees, up to 60 feet above the ground, get ready for an experience like no other.
+Explore the beauty and wildlife of the picturesque forest valley at the top of Blue Mountain.
+Become one with the birds and soar along the new 1,000-foot zipline.
 Get biggest thrill on the Thunderbird Twin Zipline.

-After a short guided voyageur-canoe ride across a wilderness lake, you’ll start to “Walk in the Clouds" - through treetops on the world’s longest canopy walkway.
-Over half a kilometres long, the canopy boardwalk winds through the treetops some 10-20 meters above the forest floor.
+After a short guided canoe ride across a wilderness lake, you’ll start to “Walk in the Clouds" - through treetops on the world’s longest canopy walkway.
+Over half a kilometres long, the canopy boardwalk winds through the treetops some 10-20 metres above the forest floor.
 A platform suspended from the treetops above, becomes the gathering place where your guide elaborates on the forest environment surrounding you.